Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustration photo.

-While these objects are not dangerous, many astronomers worry that launching too many satellites — like Elon Musk's planned Starlink satellite constellation — could interfere with night sky observations, blocking out the light from distant stars and galaxies.
+While these objects are not dangerous, many astronomers worry that launching too many satellites – like Elon Musk's planned Starlink satellite constellation – could hamper observations of the night sky, blocking out the light from distant stars and galaxies.

-In addition to satellites, there are a number of other phenomena that can also cause confusion when you see a bright object moving across the sky, including:
+In addition to satellites, there are a number of other phenomena that can also cause confusion when you see a bright object moving in the sky, including:

 Civil Aircraft: When all lights are on, the aircraft can be so bright that it can be mistaken for Venus.